Yoruba

-Yoruba WAEC Syllabus: Below is this year’s WAEC syllabus for Yorùbá.
+Below is this 2025 Waec Syllabus for Yoruba.
 Note that this syllabus is for both internal and external candidates.

 The examination will consist of two papers, Papers 1 and 2.
 It will test the following aspects of the Yoruba Language: comprehension, composition, sound system, grammar and translation.